 It’s made from salmon and pollock oils plus tocopherols as preservatives meaning that it is not only salmon oil, but the bottle can be stored at room temperature, which is convenient.

 Besides the price, the biggest issue we had with Grizzly GRZ00003-KW is the fact that the pump is flimsy.
 If you’re too rough with it, it can snap off in your hands, sending oil flying everywhere.

 You’d expect better equipment from a premium product like this.
 That’s not a huge flaw (you’re not buying it for the bottle, after all), but it is enough to knock it down a few spots.

-4. Active Chews Wild Alaskan Salmon Oil
+4. Active Chews Wild Alaskan Salmon Oil for Dogs

 There’s more than just salmon in Active Chews Wild Alaskan, as their mixture also includes sardines, anchovies, and herring.
 While that sounds like it would make an absolutely disgusting pizza, it’s a great recipe for getting your pup all the omega fatty acids he needs to have healthy skin, a shiny coat, and a well-supported immune system.

 All of the fish are wild-caught and processed in an American facility, so you don’t have to worry about any mysterious chemicals getting added to the mix.
 It’s also GMO- and mercury-free.